NatiKimm/Natalia-Kim-tbii-exam/README.md

 Clone this repository to your local machine.

 Run the App: Navigate to the project directory.
+Inser the DeepL and ChatGPT keys in line 15 and 16.
 Run the app.py file using Python: python app.py.

 **Usage:**